Back to Blog

 Your Response Is Your Second Sales Pitch

-GatherUp's research shows that 97% of consumers who read reviews also read the business's response.
+GatherUp's "Beyond the Stars" consumer research found that 97% of consumers who read reviews also read the business's responses, and 71% say they're more likely to use a business that responds.
 Nearly everyone reading a bad review will also see how you handled it.

 What a Good 4-Hour Response Looks Like